This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Leah Dwyer

-Leah Dwyer has lived with a chronic condition called Cervical Dystonia for 11 years.
-Leah is originally from Toronto, Canada and arrived in Australia in 1997.
+Leah Dwyer has lived with a chronic condition called Cervical Dystonia for over 11 years.
+Leah is originally from Toronto, Canada, and arrived in Australia in 1997.
 She is a Remedial Massage Therapist in Sydney.

 After 8 years she decided to taper off of the codeine and try other pain management strategies.
 She became very interested in Cognitive Behavioural Therapy (CBT), Cognitive Functional Therapy (CFT), mindfulness, and pain neuroscience.